 Bio (the long one)

-Outside of writing, I worked in a call centre for a year after graduating from University in 2012.
-During this time, I co-founded the ‘Great Men’ project with Genevieve Dawson, an initiative working with men and boys in inner city London to challenge toxic masculinities and associated behaviours using an intersectional lens and participant-led approach.
-I then worked for a while as a gender trainer and consultant for organisations including Plan International, Youth For Change, and others.
+Outside of writing, I worked in a call centre for a year after uni.
+During this time, I co-founded the ‘Great Men’ project with Genevieve Dawson, an initiative working with men and boys in inner city London to expand notions of masculinity and challenge gendered expectations of how boys could/ should behave.
+We used a queer intersectional lens and participant-led approach, growing the project with our volunteers and participants.
+I worked for a while as a gender trainer and consultant for organisations including Plan International, Youth For Change, and others.
 I led various initiatives with survivors of sexual and domestic violence, and then joined the team at Clapton Girls.
-That same year, I was diagnosed with a chronic health condition and had to take a break.
-After this timeout, I spent a year as the Global Campaign Manager at PEN International, a freedom of expression organisation, working with writers at risk around the world.
+That same year, I was diagnosed with a chronic health condition and had to take a break while I adjusted to living with illness.
+After my timeout, I spent a year as the Global Campaign Manager at PEN International, a freedom of expression organisation, working with writers at risk around the world.
 I left PEN to do the final edits on my novel and spent my weekdays nannying for three lovely kids, their two dogs, their hamster, and their lizard.
 I also swam a marathon (10km) down the River Dart for the wonderful My Body Back Project in September.
 It was very cold, but worth it.

 My pronouns are she or they.

 I am happy to receive emails from other UK-based writers applying for funding for practice-based research PhDs looking for information on the process.
 It can be a bit opaque, so get in touch via email if this is you, and we can chat.